-- You must be a full-time or part-time undergraduate student in the second or third year of your degree; - You must be studying for a biomedical or life science degree; - You must be planning to work on a translational biomedical-based cancer research project that will be laboratory-based or virtual; - You must be based in a university/third level institute in the Republic of Ireland; - You must have the support of an appropriate, suitably-qualified supervisor in a university/third level institute within the Republic of Ireland; - You must identify a suitable host institution to administer the award.
-This must be the university/third level institution of your academic supervisor; - You must undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2021.
+- You must be a full-time or part-time undergraduate student who is not in the final year of your degree; - You must be studying for an undergraduate degree and have an interest in translational biomedical-based cancer research; - You must be planning to work on a translational biomedical-based cancer research project that will be on-site or virtual: - You must have the support of an appropriate, suitably-qualified supervisor with relevant expertise in translational biomedical research in a HRB approved university/third level institute within the Republic of Ireland; - You must identify a suitable HRB approved host institution to administer the award.
+This must be the university/third level institution of your academic supervisor; - You must undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2022.